ghc-proposals/ghc-proposals/proposals/0000-import-exposing-impqual.rst

 Motivation
 ----------
-This proposal hybridizes parts of `#758 Import Exposing <https://github.com/ghc-proposals/ghc-proposals/pull/758>`_ and `#760 Default Import Qualified <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_, sharing core motivations with both but compromising toward streamlined impact.
+This proposal hybridizes parts of (now closed) `#758 Import Exposing <https://github.com/ghc-proposals/ghc-proposals/pull/758>`_ and `#760 Default Import Qualified <https://github.com/ghc-proposals/ghc-proposals/pull/760>`_, sharing core motivations with both but compromising toward streamlined impact.
 In particular, it posits that likely the most common point point of redundancy in imports is the pattern:
 ::
   import Data.Map (Map)
   import qualified Data.Map as Map